-The composition of the board of ÅF meets the requirements for independent directors laid down by Nasdaq OMX Stockholm and the Swedish Code of Corporate Governance.
-Anders Snell holds a position of dependence with regard to the largest shareholder, Ångpanneföreningen's Foundation for Research & Development.
-Tor Ericson holds a position of dependence with regard to the Åfond Foundation (the ÅF Group Trust) and the company itself.
+The composition of the board of ÅF meets the requirements for independent directors laid down by the rules of the Nasdaq OMX Stockholm and the Swedish Code of Corporate Governance.
+Directors Björn O. Nilsson and Anders Snell hold positions of dependence with regard to the largest shareholder, Ångpanneföreningen's Foundation for Research & Development.